huzaifaalmesbah/redirect-after-logout/readme.txt

 - **[User First Kit](https://wordpress.org/plugins/user-first-kit/)** - Enhance your site's user experience with a toolkit designed to prioritize user engagement and interaction.

 == Changelog ==

+= 2.0.0 =
+*   Feature: Modern React-based settings page for a better user experience.
+*   Feature: Added role-based redirection.
+*   Feature: Added options to redirect to Home Page or Current Page.
+*   Feature: Searchable page selector for easier configuration.
+*   Feature: New sidebar layout with "General" and "Role-Based" tabs.
+*   Feature: Background data loading for improved performance.
+*   Fix: Resolved deprecation warnings for WordPress components.
+*   Compatibility: Tested up to WordPress 6.9.

 = 1.0.6 =
 * Added translation support for better internationalization